Skip to content

 Operation Description

-close() Close cached segments (SegmentRegistryResult<Void>).
+close() Close cached segments and transition the registry gate.

 Response Codes